A little round up of my tips on how to get a new life that I’m calling “My 3 Big Things to Finding Freedom in Life”

 Overhaul your finances

-Dull as can be this topic but unfortunately a necessary evil that must be managed if you are to get yourself to a better place.
+An absolute must to manage if you are to get yourself to a better place.

 We downsized, released some equity and cut expenditure in every place possible.